-17. A decision (ref.
+14. A decision (ref.
 DACHS/014/2010) was made by the Leader of the Council in consultation with the Cabinet Member for Adult and Community Services, Director of Adult, Community and Housing Services, and Interim Assistant Director of Finance on 10th May 2010 to accept a quotation from Northgate Information Systems to purchase "My Support" - a web based citizen access tool to enable people to manage their personal budgets - and for this expenditure to be added to the Capital Programme.

-The detailed decision which was considered in private, is available to Members on request to Richard Sanders, Democratic Services, Directorate of Law and Property on (01384) 815236 or email richard.sanders@dudley.gov.uk.
+The detailed decision (considered in private), is available to Members on request to Democratic Services (01384) 815236 or email richard.sanders@dudley.gov.uk.